shweta3047/Cyber-Aid-Cyberbyllying-App-/README.md

 * Next you also have the option to forward it to any/all of the emergency contacts that you set in your profile.
 * You also have the option to send it anonymously, as in when you submit the complaint, it won’t be forwarded to the portal directly.
 It would be forwarded to a social worker/volunteer who would then take up the issue and do the necessary step.
 * If the anonymous option is not selected the complaint will be forward to the official id of your country, dealing with such issues.
-* The list of email ids of all your teachers on Google classroom will also be shown.
+* The list of email ids of all your teachers on Google classroom will also be shown, using the Google Classroom API.
 You can also send it to any/all of them.
+This feature was added
 * On clicking the submit button, the above mentioned things will be done.
 * You can also click on the call button and you will be redirected on your selected provider for calling with the number of the helpline number of your set country.
 ![alt text](https://res.cloudinary.com/sh24sh25/image/upload/v1608463747/Cyber-Aid/PicsArt_12-20-04.48.19_t8wsns.jpg "Blogs and articles")